Is there anything worse than walking into a room full of people that are all chatting away to each other, but when you arrive they all go silent?

 Fast forward now to the day of the resurrection.

-An angel announces that Jesus wants a meeting with his disciples in Galilee, but knew that Peter would no longer feel worthy of being included.
-(Too right, you say…after all, he really showed his true colours)
+An angel announces that Jesus wants a meeting with his disciples in Galilee, but knew that Peter would no longer feel worthy of being included. (‘Too right’, you’d say…after all, he really showed his true colours).